TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.3-incoming-communication/_index.md

 ![](4.6.3-fig-4.png "Swagger UI - search bar")

 The REST API provides access to all managed objects, their metrics and properties as well as to vRealize Operations constructs like Alert and Symptom Definitions, Recommendations etc. With appropriate permissions one can not only read information, but new information can also be added to vRealize Operations.
-“New information” means entirely new custom object types with own set of metrics and properties as well as custom metrics and properties added to existing objects collected by vRealize Operations adapter instances.
+"New information" means entirely new custom object types with own set of metrics and properties as well as custom metrics and properties added to existing objects collected by vRealize Operations adapter instances.

 The next picture shows the REST API POST method for adding custom metrics to existing resources specified by their vRealize Operations ID.